thatnerd64/1.2.5-website/README.md

 3. **Setup Minecraft JAR**

 Download the Minecraft 1.2.5 client JAR from a legal source and place it as `minecraft/bin/minecraft-1.2.5.jar`

+LWJGL native libraries must be hosted at `/cheerpj-natives/natives`.

 4. **Start the development server**
    ```bash